KDE/plasma-login-manager/README.md

 ### Configuration

-Plasma Login is configured by users through `/etc/plasmalogin.conf`, which overrides distro-provided defaults at `/usr/lib/plasmalogin/defaults.conf`.
+The Plasma Login frontend is configured by users through `/etc/plasmalogin.conf`, which overrides distro-provided defaults at `/usr/lib/plasmalogin/defaults.conf`.
 In managed scenarios, the latter file can be modified to set a default wallpaper or login session, with the settings module disabled via Kiosk.